What to see in Fukuoka

 Fukuoka is also a great base for excursions and daytrips.
 The ruins of the ancient city of Dazaifu, and the sprawl of the modern city of the same name, are nearby, and the active volcano of Mount Aso attracts many visitors to its lush slopes.
 The lovely port city of Nagasaki is also within easy reach.
 Nokonoshima Island, a beautiful scenic area where visitors can camp, hike, and swim, is one of the region's most popular attractions.

 One of Fukuoka's best-known shrines is Kushida, founded in 757.
-It is situated in the heart of ancient Hakata with a huge gingko tree, said to be 1,000 years old, shading its forecourt.
+It's situated in the heart of ancient Hakata with a huge 1,000-year-old gingko tree shading its forecourt.
 The shrine…

 Become our Fukuoka Travel Expert